DIGI2-FEUP/dinasore/README.md

 - [x] Remote stop of a configuration that is running
 - [x] Docker integration
 - [x] Opc-Ua integration
-- [x] Self-description file usage
+- [x] Configuration storage
 - [ ] Download function blocks from 4DIAC-IDE repository
 - [ ] Test with complex variables (lists, arrays, methods (strings))

 ## Installation

 ### Requirements
-* [Python 3.6/3.7](https://www.python.org/downloads/) or [Docker](https://docs.docker.com/toolbox/toolbox_install_windows/) - component needed to run the DINASORE image (Smart Component);
+* [Python 3.6/3.7](https://www.python.org/downloads/) or [Docker](https://docs.docker.com/toolbox/toolbox_install_windows/) - component needed to run the DINASORE image;
 * [4DIAC-IDE](https://www.eclipse.org/4diac/en_dow.php) - component needed to draw the graphic configuration, based in function blocks.

 ### Using Python
 If you want to install the DINASORE image using Python, you must use the following commands:
-1. Clone the repository this from the github.
+1. Clone the repository this from the github;
-2. Move to the DINASORE folder and install the DINASORE requirements using pip.
+2. Move to the DINASORE folder and install the DINASORE requirements using pip;
 4. Run the project, where the flag -a corresponds to the ip address and the flag -p corresponds to the port.

 ```bash